Gastrotheca andaquiensis: Description

 Gastrotheca andaquiensis is a large member of its genus with a snout–vent length of 77 mm.
 The head has a rounded snout, a slightly projecting upper lip, a large pit below each nostril, and bluntly-pointed horn-like appendages above the eyes.
 The tympani are ovoid and prominent.
-The body is robust, with a granular skin and a mixture of larger and smaller granules.
+The body is robust, with granular skin and a mixture of larger and smaller granules.
 There is a deeply-sunk slit opening in the scapular region of the back leading into a brood pouch.
 There are spines on the heels and both fingers and toes are equipped with adhesive discs.
 In general, males are brown and females are green, but there is considerable variation between individuals, and a part-grown male has been observed which was pale green suffused with bronze.
 The irises are pale green, the tongue and interior of the mouth are blue, and the discs on fingers and toes are jade green.